Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 3. Run train.py
 You can tune the hyper parameters by adding args after train.py. e.g. python3 train.py --epoch 10 --l2 1e-6 etc.
-__Important:__ make sure you create a folder named "results" to store the result.
+__Important:__ With default settings, the model will run on synthetic data.
 ```
 --epoch: number of epochs
 --l2: l2 regularization